Kundoormala

 Kundoormala is located in Thalassery, Kerala, India.
 It is 6.5 km east of Thalassery Town.
 The College of Engineering, Thalassery is situated in the hill top of Kundoormala.

 Education

 The College of Engineering, Thalassery is located in Kundoormala.

 Transportation

 The national highway passes through Thalassery town.
 Goa and Mumbai can be accessed on the northern side and Cochin and Thiruvananthapuram can be accessed on the southern side.
 The road to the east of Iritty connects to Mysore and Bangalore.
 The nearest railway station is Thalassery on Mangalore-Palakkad line.

 Trains are available to almost all parts of India subject to advance booking over the internet.
-There are airports at Kannur Airport Jayandh Sajeev Mangalore Airport and Calicut Airport.
+There are airports at Kannur Airport Mangalore Airport and Calicut Airport.
 Both of them are international airports but direct flights are available only to Middle Eastern countries.